gardener/gardener-extension-shoot-falco-service/docs/falco-configuration.md

       kind: FalcoServiceConfig
 ```

-This configuration will deploy Falco in a default configuration which is based
+This configuration will deploy Falco into the kube-system namesapce of the
-on available Falco versions and platform settings.
-We anticipate that for most
+shoot cluster.
+Defaults for Falco versions, Falco rules, as well as event
+storage will be used according to the landscape configuration.
+We assume
-deployemnts the defaults will be
+that for most deployments the defaults will be

 - the latest currently available Falco version
 - the [falco rules](https://github.com/falcosecurity/rules/blob/main/rules/falco_rules.yaml)
 ruleset, possible with some extensions to avoid false positive events in an
 empty cluster
-- the `logging` storage option
+- the `logging` destination

 This means that the configuration above will be expanded to